 Usually, the most diplomatic way to achieve results is to go through established lines of communication, up the ladder of an organizational hierarchy.
 In the school system, if you decide to step beyond the teacher toward the principal and the superintendent, it is important not to miss any level in the hierarchy, as people in higher positions expect that the established pecking order will be followed.
 They are likely to feel angry if they are not given the opportunity for input.
 It is also important to remember that those involved at each level have a stake in the matter.
 By acknowledging each person’s genuine interest and concern, you can help prevent the possibility of hostility from someone feeling devalued or unappreciated.

-Once you have mastered the form and direction of communications, concentrate on maintaining a favourable communication environment.
+Once you have mastered the form and direction of communications, concentrate on maintaining a favorable communication environment.
 When dealing with other people, it is important to keep an open mind and to listen to their comments and views.

 The way any message is communicated can have a direct impact on the results achieved.
 Saying: “We seem to have a problem; what do you think we can do about it?” gets the other person involved by asking for his or her input and suggestions, and encourages that person to help find solutions to the problem.